-To help prevent a chest infection, it is
+To help prevent a chest infection, it is important to do the 'deep breathing' exercises you have been taught, as well as keeping mobile.
+If you feel you have a temperature, or are short of breath, or producing sputum, you should inform your GP.
 If in the future, you think you may have any sort of infection, e.g. tooth abscess, chest infection, urine infection etc, you should consult your GP or Dentist at the earliest opportunity.
-They will tell you whether you need antibiotic cover in order to prevent infection spreading through the blood stream into your new hip.
+They will tell you whether you need antibiotic cover in order to prevent infection spreading through the blood stream into your joint replacement.